-Figure 3.31 Sensors Page
+Figure 3.28 Sensors Page

 Attribute Description System Settings Sensor Auto Discovery Click the toggle button to turn sensor auto discovery on.
 Click the Save Changes button to activate sensor auto discovery.
 Through sensor discovery, the WiNG-MGR discovers new sensors transmitting within its range.
 The WiNG-MGR loads the newly detected sensors the next available sensor position in the table on the Sensors tab of the web interface.
 Once you have located all your sensors, return to this page and turn sensor auto discovery off.
 If you do not turn off the sensor discovery feature, the WiNG-MGR will continue to try to find new sensors.
 This can contaminate your list of active sensors with additional sensors that do not actually exist.
+Temperature Readings Select whether temperature readings display in Fahrenheit or Celsius.
+Default: Fahrenheit

-Table 3.20 Sensor Configuration Options
+Table 3.19 Sensor Configuration Options

-Attribute Description Display Readings Select whether readings display in English (°F, feet, inches of water) or Metric (°C, meters, Pascals) values.
-Default: English Logged Points Data logging can be seen on each sensor's individual sensor page.
-Both temperature and humidity will be logged every 5 minutes with temperature to 0.1 degree.
-Default: Off Low Battery Alarm The low battery alarm alerts you to a drop in battery voltage so you can change the batteries while the sensor is still active.
-To ensure monitoring continuity, set this alarm to 3.1 Volts and change the battery once the threshold is reached.
-Default: 0 (disabled) Sensor CSV File Sensor CSV File Upload Sensor CSV Upload a CSV file to configure sensors in mass on this unit.
+Attribute Description Logged Points Temperature logging can be seen on each sensor's individual sensor page.
+Use this option to determine how frequently the sensors are sampled for graphing and logging purposes.
+Default: Temperature or Analog - 5 Minute Log Data Range The WiNG-MGR will log temperature readings that fall within a designated range.
+Readings that fall outside the range will be omitted.
+Select the range that best suits your application.
+Default: 127 to -128 degrees Battery Meter Type A battery meter can be displayed for each individual sensor.
+Use this dropdown menu to determine if the battery reading will be displayed, and if it will be displayed as voltage or run hours.
+Default: Voltage Low Battery Alarm If you're monitoring the battery voltage reading, you need to assign a voltage threshold for the low battery alarm.
+Assign that here.
+Default: 2.7 Volts Sensor CSV File Upload Sensor CSV Upload a CSV file to configure sensors in mass on this unit.
 This feature is particularly helpful if you are configuring multiple identical WiNG-MGR systems simultaneously.
-Note: You can upload a CSV file downloaded from a WiNG-MGR v1 into a WiNG-MGR v2.
-Not all of the configuration settings will transfer, but the sensor names and locations will upload.
-Download Sensor CSV File Download a CSV file that shows all sensors configured in the WiNG-MGR.
-Delete Sensors Delete Selected Sensors If you wish to delete some sensors monitored by the WiNG-MGR without deleting all the sensors, use this option.
+Download Sensor CSV File Download a CSV file that shows all sensors configured in the Wi-MGR.
+Delete Sensors Delete Sensor Range If you wish to delete some sensors monitored by the WiNG-MGR without deleting all the sensors, use this option.
 Enter the range of sensors you wish to delete, and click the Delete button.
 If you wish to delete one specific sensor, enter that sensor's number as both the start and end points for the sensor range.
 Delete All Sensors This command erases all the information about the sensors the WiNG-MGR is currently monitoring.
 Users will have to reinstall sensor information after the button is clicked, or rediscover sensors already deployed.
 Delete All Sensor Data Logs Click this button to delete all logged data for all the sensors associated with this system.
-Add A Sensor Click this button to add a sensor to the system.
-You will be asked to enter the serial number of the sensor you're adding, so be sure to have the sensor's serial number on hand.
-Click the Save Changes button to add the sensor.

-Table 3.20 Sensor Configuration Options
+Table 3.19 Sensor Configuration Options

-3.8.4 Radios
+3.7.4 Radios